Secure and accurate

 Why fingerprint clocking is harder to cheat

 A fingerprint cannot be shared, lent, or left at home like a card or fob.
 That means staff can only clock themselves in, so the hours that reach payroll are the hours that were actually worked.
-Fingerprint data is held as an encrypted template, never a stored image, which is why it is safe to use as well as accurate.
-See how we handle biometric data under UK GDPR.
+Fingerprint data is held as a mathematical template, never a stored image, and a fingerprint cannot be reconstructed from it.
+See exactly how we handle biometric data, and what UK GDPR requires of employers.

 Secure authentication for every clocking